lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 The pin multiplexor's purpose is to route between peripherals and the available multiplexable IO of the chip.
 At this time, the pin multiplexor is provided, but it is not used to its full potential.
 In addition, the multiplexor device manages control or pad attributes like drive strength, technology (OD, OS, etc), pull up, pull down, etc., of the chip's external IO.
-It is notable that there are many differences between an FPGA implementation of Earl Grey and an ASIC version when it comes to pins and pads.
+It is notable that there are many differences between an FPGA implementation of Darjeeling and an ASIC version when it comes to pins and pads.
 Some pad attributes with analog characteristics like drive strength, slew rate and Open Drain technology are not supported on all platforms.

 The pin multiplexor is a peripheral on the TLUL bus, with collections of registers that provide software configurability.